Send the link below via email or IMCopy

 Listen to Christabel Punkhurt's sppech after being released from prison in 1908.
 Here you find a transcription of her words.

 The militant suffragists who form the Women's Social and Political Union are engaged in the attempt to win the parliamentary vote for the women of this country.
 Their claim is that those women who pay rates and taxes and who fill the same qualifications as men voters shall be placed upon the parliamentary register.
 The reasons why women should have the vote are obvious to every fair-minded person.
 The British constitution provides that taxation and representation shall go together.
 Therefore, women tax payers are entitled to vote.
 Parliament views questions of vital interest to women such as education, housing and the employment questions and upon such matters, women wish to express their opinions at the ballot box.
 The honour and safety of the country are in the hands of parliament.
 Therefore, every patriotic and public spirited woman wishes to take part in controlling the actions of our legislators.
 We are resolved that 1909 must and shall be the political enfranchisement of British women.

 A comment to Christabel Pankhurst's speech from an historian's point of view

-Look at this video about Femen movement demonstration.
+Watch this video about a Femen movement demonstration.
 Can you find any analogy with suffragettes fighting means?
 Discuss with your groupmates.

 1) Are women's rights to be considered universally achieved in European society?